2080 Century Park East, Suite 501, Los Angeles, CA 90067

 10 Tips for Preparing for Gastric Sleeve Surgery

-The surgery is incredibly popular for treating obesity and is backed by the FDA.
+The surgery is incredibly popular for the treatment of obesity and is backed by the FDA.
 Most importantly, the surgery can lead to long-term weight loss, but only if the obese patient follows a healthy lifestyle.
-How is the Hiatal Hernia Repaired?

 The hiatal hernia repair surgery has a 90% success rate.
-However, unfortunately, 30% of people will experience a return of their acid reflux symptoms.
+However, and unfortunately, 30% of people will experience a return of their acid reflux symptoms.

 How is the Simultaneous Sleeve Gastrectomy Performed?

-Unlike bariatric procedures like the gastric bypass, where your digestive process is rerouted, the gastric sleeve doesn’t work this way.
+Unlike some bariatric procedures like the gastric bypass, where your digestive process is rerouted, the gastric sleeve doesn’t work this way.
 Only your stomach is affected.

 Combining Hiatus Hernia Repair Surgery and Gastric Sleeve – Does it Work?

 Does the procedure work together?
-In 2010, a study was conducted over 18 months that followed eleven obese patients after undergoing laparoscopic sleeve gastrectomy (LSG) and Hiatal Hernia Repair (HHR).
+In 2010, a study was conducted over a period of 18 months that followed eleven obese patients after undergoing laparoscopic sleeve gastrectomy (LSG) and Hiatal Hernia Repair (HHR).
 The mean weight between all the participants was roughly 276 lbs. with a body mass index (BMI) of 44.75.

 Ten out of the eleven patients had GERD.
 One patient had no symptoms at all.
 That person’s hernia was only discovered during an unrelated surgery.

-The surgical procedures combined offer excellent results.
+The surgical procedures combined together offer excellent results.
 Eight of the eleven patients stopped experiencing GERD symptoms entirely after the operation.

 Four of the six quit taking their anti-reflux medication.